smcclatchy/multiomics-methods/learners/setup.md

 1. Run a
 [Data Studio analysis](https://docs.cavatica.org/docs/run-an-analysis-using-data-cruncher) by clicking the **Data Studio** tab.

+1. **Start** the `Motrpac-metaboAnalystR` analysis.
+This will take a few minutes to launch a machine instance.
+While it starts, notice that the **Environment** is RStudio.

   - Click **Create new analysis**.
   - Select **RStudio**.
   - Use the default **Environment Setup**.
 You can read more about default and